The Attack on Pearl Harbor

 Links Main Page About Us

-NOTE: Roger Mansell posted the below based on information he had at the time (2002).
+NOTE: Roger Mansell posted the below D'Amato research based on information he had at the time (2002).
 For those interested in following this controversial topic further, see this article by John Lukacs entitled, The Churchill-Roosevelt Forgeries.

 The following research was sent by Professor Anthony D'Amato to Mr. Gil Hair, President of the Committee for Internee Rights, CFIR.